stoyicker/ivv/README.md

 package structure.
 The 'data' (impl) layer is initialized by using a content provider for increased independence.

-These are mapped 1-to-1 to modules, and then there's also the `_common` module, which only contains some shared resources.
+Each of these features is represented by a module, and then there's also the `_common` module, which contains some shared items.

 Finally, the app is built to follow general user expectations:
 * If started offline or a connection is lost, content will be immediately fetched after the user